ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 The type of model I want to fit is one that has all these features:

 * allows us to include multiple measures for countries that have them, but without making the false assumption that these are independent observations (each extra observation on a country is useful, but not as much extra information as if we had a whole new country)
-* allows for an interaction between income and male housework
+* allows for an interaction between GDP per capita and male housework
 * allows relationships in general to be non-linear if that's what the data suggests
 * allows for a nuisance non-linear trend over time in fertility
 * lets the variance of total fertility rate be proportional to its mean, but not identical (so a quasi-poisson family distribution)